Skip to main content

 CNA classes are offered through JCCC at the Olathe Health Education Center; other locations offering CNA training are listed on the Kansas Department of Aging and Disability Services website.
 The JCCC course is AVHO 102 and is five credits.
 Training does not need to be completed at JCCC.
 Any credit hours earned for CNA do NOT count toward the 12 required general education credits required for application.

-Human Anatomy and Physiology, BIOL 144 (or BIOL 140 and BIOL 225), must be completed before applying to the Nursing program.
-BIOL 144 (or BIOL 140 and BIOL 225) must be completed within 5 years of the Feb.
-1 application deadline.
-Grades of C or higher must be posted by the end of the spring 2024 semester in ENGL 121, MATH 171 and PSYC 130 to begin the Fall 2024 RN program.
+Human Anatomy and Physiology, BIOL 144 (or BIOL 140 and BIOL 225), must be completed before applying to the Nursing program and with a final grade of C or higher.
+BIOL 144 (or BIOL 140 and BIOL 225) must have been completed in Fall 2020 or after.
+Grades of C or higher must be posted by the end of the spring 2025 semester in ENGL 121, MATH 171 and PSYC 130 to begin the Fall 2025 RN program.

 Course name Credit